 Our Year 6 children come into the hall during lunch to eat their lunch alongside our Reception and Key Stage 1 children.
 They act as good role models and support the development of a school community where everyone talks to, and supports, one another.
 They model how to line up, use manners around the table and build a sense of school cohesion across the whole school.
 The Lunch Time Leaders get to choose 3 friends who they share table duties with and spend no longer than it takes to eat their dinner in the hall.

-Eco Warriors (Elected)
+Eco Warriors (Apply)

 Music Monitors ensure all our instruments re in the correct place and in good order.
 They also support at music clubs and music performances.

-Junior Road Safety Officers (Elected)
+Junior Road Safety Officers (Apply)

 Four children from Year 4 are elected each year to be our JRSOs.
 They promote road safety and organise activities throughout the year.

-Mental Health Ambassadors (Elected)
+Mental Health Ambassadors (Apply)